mackron/GTGameEngine/README.markdown

 and easy to use.
 Some features of this project that sets it apart from others:

 * Small builds
-  * The engine does not depend on any large and bloated external libraries
+  * No large and bloated dependencies
   * A lot of functionality can be excluded using compile-time options
   * The goal is to make it possible for small games to have a binary size of <1MB
 * Simple build system
   * External dependencies are included directly into the source tree where possible
   * Minimal external dependencies, and no hard-to-build dependencies
-  * Only supports static builds, so there's no static/shared confusion
   * Where possible, dependencies are linked at run-time instead of compile time
     * Direct3D and OpenGL are both linked dynamically at run-time